 For some people, that means feeling that they are responsible to fire off endless bullet points of data and every last shred of information.
 Sometimes the business world seems to have gone mad in this respect.

 The standard approach to presentations is best captured better by Groucho Marx when he said, “Before I speak, I have something important to say.”
 The obvious implication that we are ourselves and then we stand up, clear our throats and become our presenter selves.

 We say strange things, we tell people things they already know - or things they are not interested in.
 Our whole professional demeanour may change, even our voice, as we believe that to deliver we have to perform.

 As audiences we usually want to be addressed by a real human being (warts and all) as opposed to an uber slick operator don’t we?
-So, try not to think too much about performance, think dialogue.
-As well as encouraging interaction, promoting a dialogue helps to take the pressure off those of us who dread presenting.
+So, try not to think too much about performance, think dialogue - and replace the idea of 'presenting' with one of 'engaging'.
+Focused on engaging your audience, you can promote a dialogue - which also helps to take the pressure off those of us who dread presenting.

 Speaking of feelings, most people have better presentation skills that they think they do, which is why we are great believers in seeing yourself on film - however excruciating that may sound.

 In the first place, it is important to recognize what you have - not what you have not.
 Starting from your natural style you can then look at what to turn up or turn down as necessary.
 It is also a development strategy that is do-able and sustainable.

 When up in front of an audience, most people feel vulnerable, so do encourage those around you to tell you what worked.
 Do get a trusted colleague or friend to share their honest thoughts about your performance.